vanenshi/vanenshi/README.md

 A Full Stack Developer
 --------------------

-I have been working with react and react native for more than 3 years. right now I am mostly focusing on the backend and advancing my typescript knowledge
+I have been working with react and dotnet ecosystem for more than 3 years. right now I am mostly focusing on the backend and advancing my C# knowledge

 * 🌍  I'm based in Iran
 * 🖥️  See my portfolio at [here](http://vanenshi.com)